bruno-chavez/restedancestor/README.md

 #### GET:

-Responds with a random quote
+Responds with a JSON body with a random quote in it.

 ```
+HTTP/1.1 200 OK
+Content-Type: application/json
+Date: Mon, 04 Jun 2018 09:46:36 GMT
+Content-Length: 67

 {
-"quote": "Beacons in the darkness, stars in the emptiness of the void."
-{
+  "quote": "Towering.
+Fierce.
+Terrible.
+Nightmare made material."
+}
 ```

 #### OPTIONS: